jpbochi/cv/README.md

 A set of official MS courses were instructed to a class of high-school and undergraduate students.
 In 2009, I was the instructor of the Course 6464A (VS 2008: ADO.NET 3.5).
 In 2010, I instructed the course 6461A (VS 2008: MCF).

 - Instructor at Rails Girls (November 2013)
 Event was hosted at ThoughtWorks Porto Alegre.
-I had to honor to be one of the instructors.
+I had the honor to be one of the instructors.
 Know more about the event at [thoughtworks.com/insights/blog/rails-girls-and-thoughtworks](http://www.thoughtworks.com/insights/blog/rails-girls-and-thoughtworks)

 #### Languages
 - English, fluent